 Although it makes a great snack, it can also be used in other delicious recipes as well!
 Try any of the below if you have some extra snack mix to use up before it expires.

-- Mix with stovetop popcorn on move night.
+- Mix with stovetop popcorn on movie night.
+This is a perfect blend of sweet and salty!

 - When making homemade granola bars.